Charles Molyneux, 5th Earl of Sefton: Biography

 Molyneux was the eldest son of William Molyneux, 4th Earl of Sefton (1835–1897) by his wife Hon.
 Cecil Emily Hylton-Jolliffe, daughter of the 1st Baron Hylton.
 He was known as "Mull" within the family.

 He held a commission in the Lancashire Hussars Yeomanry Cavalry, and was ADC to the Lord Lieutenant of Ireland 1889–1892.

 Lord Sefton never married.
-Shortly before succeeding to his titles, as a fit young man of 30 he suffered a bad fall in the Altcar Steeplechase in 1897 which left him severely brain damaged, a hopeless invalid and mentally unstable.
+Shortly before succeeding to his titles in 1897, as a fit young man of 30, he suffered a bad fall in the Altcar Steeplechase which left him severely brain damaged, a hopeless invalid and mentally unstable.
 His engagement to the Lady Mary Heathcote-Drummond-Willoughby, daughter of the 1st Earl of Ancaster was called off and he eventually died from his injuries.

-He died at his family seat, Croxteth Hall, near Liverpool, 2 December 1901, aged only 34, and was buried nearby in St Chad's churchyard, Kirkby.
+While adaptations were made for him at the family's London townhouse, Sefton House, the 5th Earl eventually died at his family seat, Croxteth Hall, near Liverpool, 2 December 1901, aged only 34, and was buried nearby in St Chad's churchyard, Kirkby.
 On his death, his title passed to his brother Osbert Molyneux, 6th Earl of Sefton.